-- In collaboration with DPA, the provider must verify that the individual is receiving SNAP benefits and is not on the Alaska Temporary Assistance Program prior to services beginning.
+- 1. In collaboration with DPA, the provider must verify that the individual is receiving SNAP benefits and is not on the Alaska Temporary Assistance Program (ATAP) prior to services beginning.
 For each month thereafter that the individual receives services, the provider must confirm the individual is still receiving SNAP benefits only, before the provider seeks reimbursement for allowable expenditures. - 2.
-The provider will keep and maintain documentation of activities related to informing current SNAP recipients of available SNAP E&T services (i.e., outreach activities).
+The Provider will keep and maintain documentation of activities related to informing current SNAP recipients of available SNAP E&T services (i.e., outreach activities).

 - 3. Providers must retain copies of all application/intake/assessment documentation completed by the participant and individual service plans used to determine the most appropriate services for the individual. - 4.
 Files must be maintained for all SNAP E&T participants.
-Client files may be kept in paper or electronic format and must be made available for audit and review by the State of Alaska and/or USDA Food and Nutrition Services. - 5.
-Providers may be required to use State electronic case management systems as determined by the Division of Public Assistance
+Client files may be kept in paper or electronic format and must be made available for audit and review by the State of Alaska and/or United States Department of Agriculture Food and Nutrition Services. - 5.
+Providers may be required to use State of Alaska electronic case management systems as determined by the Division of Public Assistance.

-Providers will comply with the Alaska SNAP E&T Provider Monitoring Guide standards and procedures (Attachment #3, #4 and #5)
+Providers will comply with the Alaska SNAP E&T Provider Monitoring Guide standards and procedures (Attachments #3, #4 and #5 to this Provider Agreement).